Raycaesar/Ray.github.io/README.md

 Now I add the Coherences pragram into this project.
 In my thesis, I defined five coherences.
 This program will show what are they and will help us to check which coherence our designed model belongs to.
 Besides, I uploaded a slide about main parts of my thesis.
 21/5/2024/

+Based on a logic in Chapter 5 in my thesis, I write a program to show how to simulate an echo chamber including its formation and collapse.
+This is an applicable tool which can help us do network analysis with epistemic distribution.
+07/6/2024/